RaghadAlkhudhair/DataStructuresAndAlgorithms_Nanodegree/README.md

 # DataStructuresAndAlgorithms_Nanodegree

-## This repository is created to have projects I've worked on through learning Data Structures and Algorithms Nanodegree by Udacity
+## This repository is created to have projects I've worked on through the learning journey in "Data Structures and Algorithms Nanodegree" by Udacity

 ### For any questions: RaghadA.Alkhudhair@gmail.com